Emily Carr: Return to Canada

+"I glory in our wonderful west and I hope to leave behind me some of the relics of its first primitive greatness.
+These things should be to us Canadians what the ancient Briton's relics are to the English.
+Only a few more years and they will be gone forever into silent nothingness and I would gather my collection together before they are forever past".

+Her "Lecture on Totems" at Dominion Hall in Vancouver is in the Emily Carr Papers at the British Columbia Provincial Archives in Victoria.
+In the lecture, she said "every pole shown in my collection has been studied from its own actual reality..."

 While there was some positive reaction to her work, even in the new 'French' style, Carr perceived that Vancouver's reaction to her work and new style was not positive enough to support her career.
 She recounted as much in her book Growing Pains.
 She was determined to give up teaching and working in Vancouver, and in 1913 she returned to Victoria, where several of her sisters still lived.

 During the next 15 years, Carr did little painting.
 She ran a boarding house known as the 'House of All Sorts'.
 It was the namesake and provided source material for her later book.
 With her financial circumstances straitened and her life in Victoria circumscribed, Carr painted a few works in this period drawn from local scenes: the cliffs at Dallas Road, the trees in Beacon Hill Park.
-Her own assessment of the period was that she had ceased to paint, which was not strictly true, although "[a]rt had ceased to be the primary drive of her life."
+Her own assessment of the period was that she had ceased to paint, which was not strictly true, although "[a]rt had ceased to be the primary drive of her life".

 Growing recognition

-Over time Carr's work came to the attention of several influential and supportive people, including Marius Barbeau, a prominent ethnologist at the National Museum in Ottawa.
+Over time Carr's work came to the attention of several influential and supportive people, including (through the intervention of Victoria-born artist Sophie Pemberton in 1921) Harold Mortimer-Lamb and Marius Barbeau, a prominent ethnologist at the National Museum in Ottawa.
 Barbeau in turn persuaded Eric Brown, Director of Canada's National Gallery, to visit Carr in 1927.
-Brown invited Carr to exhibit her work at the National Gallery as part of an exhibition on West Coast Aboriginal art.
-Carr sent 26 oil paintings east, along with samples of her pottery and rugs with Indigenous designs.
-The exhibit, which also included works by Edwin Holgate and A.Y.
-Jackson, traveled to Toronto and Montreal.
+Brown invited Carr to exhibit her work at the National Gallery as part of an exhibition on West Coast art.
+Carr sent 65 oil paintings east (31 were included), along with samples of her pottery and rugs with Indigenous designs.
+The exhibition, which was largely of First Nations art, included works by Edwin Holgate and A.Y.
+Jackson as well as Carr, traveled to Toronto and Montreal.

-Carr continued to travel throughout the late 1920s and 1930s away from Victoria.
-Her last trip north was in the summer of 1928, when she visited the Nass and Skeena rivers, as well as Haida Gwaii, formerly known as the Queen Charlotte Islands.
-She also travelled to Friendly Cove and the northeast coast of Vancouver Island, and then to Lillooet in 1933.
-Recognition of her work grew steadily, and her work was exhibited in London, Paris, Washington, DC, and Amsterdam, as well as major Canadian cities.
-Carr held her first solo show in eastern Canada in 1935 at the Women's Art Association of Canada gallery in Toronto.